daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

 - Use group by on repo_id column because it is an identifier.
 - Get repo_id, the sum of stars, forks, and pushes for every day.
 - Repo_name can be changed in that month, so I only get the repo_name on the last day.
+- There is an easier way to get the first day of previous month in BigQuery like: `SELECT date_add(current_date(), INTERVAL -1 month) `.
+But if on `2023-02-02` I need to run task for testing on date `2023-02-01`, the `current_day()` will be changed to `'2023-02-02'`, not `'2023-02-01'`.
+Therefore, the `Where` statement would be `date >= '2023-01-02'`.
+This is wrong.
+- It is better to use [airflow macros](https://airflow.apache.org/docs/apache-airflow/1.10.3/macros.html) to handle dates, not only in this query but also all dates in other queries.

 #### Next job is to get all story in Hacker News dataset with url is a github repo.